zyxware/zircon/README.txt

 ABOUT WEEBPAL
 -------------------------------------------------------------------------------
 WeebPal is a startup team consist of Developers, Stylers and Designers.
-We understand that Drupal is very strong and promising CMS and we hope that we contribute some small thing to help Drupal become more friendly for Users.
+Our slogan is "Usability - Technical - Art".
+We understand that Drupal is very strong and promising CMS and we hope that we contribute some small thing to help Drupal become more friendly to Users.
 Step by step, we'll build the themes can combine:
  * Design
  * Easy to use
  * Easy to customize